limacv/GaussianSplattingViewer/README.md

 Check how to use UI in the "help" panel.

 The Gaussian file loader is compatiable with the official implementation.
-Therefore, download pretrain Gaussian PLY file from [this official link](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip), and select the "point_cloud.ply" you like by clicking 'open ply' button, and you are good to go!
+Therefore, download pretrained Gaussian PLY file from [this official link](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip), and select the "point_cloud.ply" you like by clicking the 'open ply' button, and you are all set!

 # Limitations
-- The implementation depends on SSBO, which is only support by OpenGL version >= 4.3.
-This is a widely support version except for MacOS.
-Therefore, runing on MacOS is not supported.
+- The implementation utilizes SSBO, which is only support by OpenGL version >= 4.3.
+Although this version is widely adopted, MacOS is an exception.
+As a result, this viewer does not support MacOS.

-- Currently the Gaussian sorting uses numpy argsort, which is not very efficient.
+- Currently, the sorting of the Gaussians uses numpy `argsort`, which is not very efficient.
 So there is a button to manually toggle sorting.
 However it's interesting to see what it looks like when the gaussian is wrongly sorted.

 # TODO
 - Better camera controls
-- Window size change callback, currently the window size is baked in. to change window size, change `g_width` and `g_height` in the main.py.
+- Window size change callback, currently the window size is baked in. to change window size, change `g_width` and `g_height` in the `main.py`.
 - Tighter billboard to reduce number of fragments
 - Benchmark the rendering w/ official implementation.
 - Better sorting implementation.